openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

 Unicode UTF-16 code units.
 Type ``string`` includes all string literals, e.g., '``abc``'.

-The value of a string object cannot be changed after it is created, i.e., a string object is immutable.
+The value of a ``string`` object cannot be changed after the object is created, i.e., a ``string`` object is immutable.
 The value of a ``string`` object can be shared.

 Type ``string`` has dual semantics:

--  If a string is created, assigned or passed as an argument, then it behaves like a reference type (see :ref:`Reference Types`).
+-  If a string is created, assigned, or passed as an argument, then it behaves like a reference type (see :ref:`Reference Types`).
 -  All ``string`` operations (see :ref:`String Concatenation`, :ref:`String Equality Operators`, and